bwpge/lualine-pretty-path/README.md

         end
     end, parts)
 end

+-- foo-bar-baz-qux, my, dir -> foo-bar-ba…, my, dir
 ```

 #### `on_fmt_pid`

 **Type:** `fun(id: number): string?`

-**Description:** Controls how terminal's process ID is displayed.
-If this function returns `nil`, the number will be displayed with `tostring` as a fallback.
-Use `terminals.show_pid = false` to disable rendering.
+**Description:** Controls how the terminal's process ID is displayed.
+If this function does not return a `string`, the number will be displayed with `tostring` as a fallback.
+Not used if `terminals.show_pid = false`.

 **Example:**